pensoft/OpenBiodiv/ontology/rdf-guide.md

 Inside the taxonomic nomenclature section, we have a list of citations.
 ```
 <<Model>>=
-trt:TreatmentCitationList a owl:Class ;
+tp:nomenclature-citation-list a owl:Class ;
   rdfs:subClassOf deo:DiscourseElement ,
                   [ rdf:type owl:Restriction ;
                     owl:onProperty po:isContainedBy ;
                     owl:someValuesFrom trt:Nomenclature ] ;
                   rdfs:label "Taxonomic Treatent Citation List"@en ;
-  rdfs:comment "Inside the taxonomic nomenclature section, we have a list
-                of citations."@en .
+  rdfs:comment "A section in a treatment that includes the citation of one or several previous treatments of the taxon."@en .
 @
 ```
 #### Class Definition: *Biology*